 - Concurrent Verification

-- Which Tools Will Work Best for You?
+- What Should You Improve/Which Tools Will Work Best for You?

 With the exercises built-in to try the techniques, this is an active, quick-moving 2-day course.

-So, if you are interested in learning about human performance and how to stop human error, you should be at this course.
+So, if you are interested in improving human performance and stopping human error, you should be in this course.
 Still unsure?
 The course is GUARANTEED…

 Attend this course, go back to work, and use the techniques you have learned to stop human error.
 If you don’t find new ways to improve human performance and if you and your management don’t agree that your efforts to improve human performance are much more effective, just return your course materials and we will refund the entire course fee.